ChauhanSRishabh/Data-Structures/Trees/tree_readme.md

 **Approach 1** : Delete the node and then **find the node with minimum value in the right subtree** of that node which will ultimately take it's place so that the property of BST is conserved.
 It is important to understand that since we are taking the node with minimum value in the right subtree, it **won't have a left child** because if there is a left child, then there is something lesser and we would have picked that instead.
-Hence, the only **2 possible scenarios after picking the node with minmum value** are :
+Hence, the only **2 possible scenarios after picking the node with minimum value** are :
-- it may have a right child and then this case redeces to Case 2
+- it may have a right child and then this case reduces to Case 2
 - it may have no child and then it reduces to Case 1

 **Approach 2** : Same as Approach 1, we only need to **find the node with maximum value in the left subtree**